al-pals/al-pals.github.io/_posts/2025-08-29-draft-and-intros.md

 {: .box-success}
 **Woody's Draft Grade for Caitlin: A+**
 Caitlin, Gils mom, did an amazing job.
+Woody loves Gil, Gil loves the birds, Woody loves the birds.
+Go birds.
+Also, as if that was not enough...
+[WE DRAFTED XAVIER WORTHY!!!](https://www.youtube.com/shorts/OQHisWYMzGs)